 Can hamsters eat peanuts?

 Yes, hamsters can eat peanuts.
-Even though peanuts are technically not nuts (they’re legumes), people often consider them as nuts, so I figured I’d include them in this overview.
+Even though peanuts are technically not nuts (they’re legumes), people often consider them to be nuts, so I figured I’d include them in this overview.

 Peanuts are a great source of antioxidants, vitamins, and minerals.
 They contain good amounts of Biotin, Magnesium, Thiamine, Vitamin E, Copper, and Manganese.
 They also contain the all-important omega-3s and omega-6s, making them a great treat for your hamster to snack on.